 The House of Savoy turned out to be the first enthusiasts of this specialty: many heirs of Vittorio Amedeo II were known to eat breadsticks almost everywhere, even during theatrical performances, like Carlo Felice (1775-1831) or Carlo Emanuele III that purchased a large container specially made to hold the delicate delight and transport it on his honeymoon in 1724.

-One of our favorite stops is the Cravero bakery in Barolo where periodically grissini are baked in the shop’s oven located half way on the main street of the small town, releasing a pleasant smell that sometimes reaches the imposing medieval castle.
+One of our favorite stops is the Cravero bakery in Barolo where breadsticks are baked in the oven located next door to the shop.
+Situated half way along the main and only street of the small village, Cravero’s bakery fragrant smell often reaches the imposing medieval castle.

 In Piemonte we tend to judge a restaurant just from the quality of breadsticks, better if well presented on the table, wrapped in a linen napkin.
-While industrial grissini are great to be transported when traveling like in a backpack or for a light and healthy snack because of their practical individual packaging, in a good restaurant we expect to find artisanal or homemade products.
+Individually wrapped grissini are great to be transported in a backpack but in a good restaurant in Piedmont, people expect to find artisanal breadsticks.

 You can roll a slice of ham around it or plunge it in a creamy sauce like a gourmet truffle spread or pesto.
 There are even soups prepared with crumbled grissini and broth.